USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ![\\dfrac{N_2O\_{diss}} {N_2O\_{equi}}](https://latex.codecogs.com/svg.image?%5Cdfrac%7BN_2O_%7Bdiss%7D%7D%20%7BN_2O_%7Bequi%7D%7D "\dfrac{N_2O_{diss}} {N_2O_{equi}}")

-This quantity was estimated as a derived variable by simply dividing the N2O PPD by the equilibrium N2O PPD.
-Likewise, the proportion of under-saturated lakes in the sample was estimated by summing the number of lakes from each posterior predictive draw wherein the ratio was \< 1 and dividing that number by the total number of lakes in the sample, which was 984.
-Overall, these checks indicated that properly representing the tails of the N2O and N2O-eq observations would likely be necessary in order to better replicate the observed saturation metrics.
-For example, the model did a poor job replicating the observed proportion of under-saturated lakes, underestimating it by more than 10 percentage points, on average.
+This quantity was estimated as a derived variable by dividing the dissolved N2O PPD by the equilibrium N2O PPD.
+The proportion of under-saturated lakes in the sample was estimated by summing the number of lakes from each posterior predictive draw wherein the ratio was \< 1 and dividing that number by the total number of lakes in the sample, which was 984.
+Overall, these checks indicated that properly representing the tails of the dissolved N2O and N2O-eq observations would likely be necessary in order to better replicate the observed saturation metrics.
+The observed proportion of under-saturated lakes was underestimated by more than 10 percentage points, on average.
-<img src="NLA_N2O_models_files/figure-gfm/ppc_sat1-1.png" style="display: block; margin: auto;" />

-The top left panel, above, is a density plot of the observed saturation ratio (black line) compared to an estimate using 50 draws from the model (blue lines).
+The top left panel, below, is a density plot of the observed saturation ratio (black line) compared to an estimate using 50 draws from the derived PPD (blue lines).
 The top right panel shows the observed proportion of under-saturated lakes compared to a model estimate based on 1000 draws from the PPD.
-The left middle panel shows the mean *vs.* standard deviation of the saturation ratio for the observed data compared to the same estimates for 500 posterior draws from the model’s PPD.
-The right middle panel shows the max *vs.* min for the sample compared to 500 draws from the model’s PPD.
+The left middle panel shows the mean *vs.* standard deviation of the saturation ratio for the observed data compared to the same estimates for 500 draws from the PPD.
+The right middle panel shows the max *vs.* min for the sample compared to 500 draws from the PPD.
 Finally, the bottom left panel shows the observed *vs.* average predicted saturation ratio for all 984 lakes sampled in the dataset.

+<img src="NLA_N2O_models_files/figure-gfm/ppc_sat1-1.png" style="display: block; margin: auto;" />

-The same PPCs are show below for the revisit data.
+The same PPCs are shown below for the revisit data.
+These checks indicated that the model did a similarly underwhelming job of replicating the re-visit data.

 <img src="NLA_N2O_models_files/figure-gfm/ppc_sat1_test-1.png" style="display: block; margin: auto;" />
-The checks above indicated that the model did a similarly underwhelming job of replicating some key properties of the saturation metrics calculated from the re-visit data.

 #### 3.1.2.5 R-square

 Below, the Bayesian
 ![R^2](https://latex.codecogs.com/svg.image?R%5E2 "R^2") values are
-reported for each reasponse in the model.
+reported for each response in the model.

     ##          Estimate Est.Error  Q2.5 Q97.5
     ## R2logn2o    0.247     0.031 0.187 0.309